cockroachdb/docs/v20.1/cockroachcloud-create-your-cluster.md

 With the default replication factor of 3, the total amount of data stored is (3 * 450GB) = 1350 GB.

 To determine the number of nodes and the hardware configuration to store 1350 GB of data, refer to the table in [Step 2](#step-2-select-the-cloud-provider).
-We can see that the best option to store 1350 GB of data is 9 Medium nodes.
+We can see that the best option to store 1350 GB of data is 9 `Option 2` nodes.

-Let's verify if 9 Medium nodes meet our performance requirements of 2000 TPS.
-9 Medium nodes have (9*4) = 36 vCPUs.
-Since each vCPU can handle around 1000 TPS, 9 Medium nodes can meet our performance requirements.
+Let's verify if 9 `Option 2` nodes meet our performance requirements of 2000 TPS.
+9 `Option 2` nodes have (9*4) = 36 vCPUs.
+Since each vCPU can handle around 1000 TPS, 9 `Option 2` nodes can meet our performance requirements.

 Thus our final configuration is as follows: